For a complete reference list (with explanations) of camera settings in both the camera and app, please see Camera Settings Reference.

 (This information is from camera test team member Elizabeth Swoope)

-I run all my non-Ghost cameras with the Spartan Camera external battery box and 10W solar panels.
+I run all my GoCams with the Spartan Camera external battery box and 10W solar panels.
+My Ghosts are either running only on solar or on solar + 12V battery (homemade setup).
 If you are using internal batteries only, you may want to use different settings.

 - Camera Description: displays on the app home page.
 By default, it’s the camera model.
 I use two-digit numbers to start my descriptions to help me order the cameras the way I want them.

 - Camera Mode: all of my video-capable cams run Photo + Video